• HOME

 H

-• HAWT Horizontal Axis Wind Turbine - a wind turbine where the rotor axis is horizontal and faces into or away from the wind.
+• HAWT - Horizontal Axis Wind Turbine - a wind turbine where the rotor axis is horizontal and faces into or away from the wind.
 Many variants exist, including 2,3, or multi-bladed turbines, multi-rotor turbines, and with multiple blade types.
 By far the most common wind turbine type is a three-blade monopole that faces into the wind.

-• HPS Hybrid Power Systems - Combinations of renewable energy generation systems in a single energy generating facility. e.g. Wind and Solar, Wind and Biomass, Wind and Hydrogen.
+• HPS - Hybrid Power Systems - Combinations of renewable energy generation systems in a single energy generating facility. e.g. Wind and Solar, Wind and Biomass, Wind and Hydrogen.
 HPS can also be used to refer to energy generation from renewable energy and conventional energy sources (diesel, gas etc.)

-• HS Health and Safety
+• HSEx - Health and Safety Executive

 • Hub - The rotating centre to which the blades are connected on a wind turbine.
 Also called the nacelle.